 All UC Berkeley graduate students in good standing who will formally advance to candidacy (will have satisfied all requirements of the Ph.D. except the dissertation) by the Fall of the fellowship term, may apply.
 Funds will not be available until the student has advanced to candidacy.
 Grants are intended to support research on campus or abroad.
-After completing their projects, grant recipients are required to submit a one-page report and give a brief presentation of their work at the IIS ABD Graduate Student Seminar held at the beginning of the Spring semester.

 Eligible students must submit an application that includes: